 Scenario and automation making – Part one, the scenario.

 This part of the Smart Home process increases the functions of your products.
-Linking them together to create scenarios and animations.
+Linking them together to create scenarios and automations.

-An animation is telling your products to act in a sequence.
+An automation is telling your products to act in a sequence.
 If one product is triggered, other products will act.

 Linking one or more products in a scenario.